ssssDu/Predictive-Modeling-Projects/R/README.md

-# Here I demonstrate some homework & project writen in R
+# Here are some homework & project writen in R
 # Hope you enjoy it!